 Diluting the fertilizer with water will give you more use per drop.
 That way, you can make it last as long as possible.
 Plus, it gives you more freedom to decide how much fertilizer is going into the garden at once.

 One of the most important parts of lawn and garden care is choosing a liquid plant fertilizer with safe ingredients.
 Harsh chemicals can burn the soil and cause vegetation to dry out.
-Using environmentally friendly products is the best way to ensure your garden can stay thriving.

 For instance, we use safe macronutrients like nitrogen, phosphorus, and potassium in our liquid fertilizer for gardens.
 When you find a safe liquid plant fertilizer, the little ones and furry friends in your household can roam free through the lawn and garden without any worries.